getsentry/sentry-java/docs/config.rst

 Manual Registration
 ```````````````````

 You can also manually register your ``RavenFactory`` instance.
-Note that this should be done
+If you are using
+an integration that builds its own Raven client, such as a logging integration, this should
-early in your application lifecycle so that your factory is available the first time
+be done early in your application lifecycle so that your factory is available the first time
 you attempt to send an event to the Sentry server.

 .. sourcecode:: java